Migrants scuffle with Hungary police; dead toddler's image shocks Europe

 In an opinion piece for Germany’s Frankfurt Allgemeine Zeitung, Orban wrote that his country was being “overrun” with refugees.
 He noted that most were Muslims, while "Europe and European culture have Christian roots".

-(This story corrects the spelling of child's name in the 11th paragraph to `Aylan'.)
+(The story has been refiled to correct spelling of child's name in eleventh paragraph to `Aylan'.)

 (Additional reporting by Krisztina Than and Sandor Peto; Writing by Matt Robinson and Peter Graff; Editing by Gareth Jones)